 Employment Attorney in Philadelphia Area Answers Most Frequently Asked Employment Law Questions

-Below are some of the most common questions/scenarios I am asked about.
-I provide the briefest answers in this Post, but the Links will lead you to more comprehensive discussions on each topic.
+Below are some of the most common questions/scenarios we are asked about.
+We provide brief answers in this Post, but the Links will lead you to more comprehensive discussions on each topic.

-My goal is to inform the public, and to remedy illegal employment activities by companies that do not follow the law.
-I hope you find this helpful.
+Our goal is to inform the public, and to remedy illegal employment activities by companies that do not follow the law.
+We hope you find this helpful.

 EMPLOYMENT AT WILL, DISCRIMINATION, RETALIATION AND HOSTILE WORK ENVIRONMENT UNDER PENNSYLVANIA AND FEDERAL LAWS